 People are often unsure about the legal status of unformed legal roads, colloquially known as paper roads.

-This FAQ answers common questions about unformed legal roads and people's rights and responsibilities when using and managing them.
+This FAQ below answers common questions about unformed legal roads and people's rights and responsibilities when using and managing them.

 - What is an unformed legal road?